 Depending on the type of vitiligo you have, the discolored patches may cover:

 - Many parts of your body.
 With this most common type, called generalized vitiligo, the discolored patches often progress similarly on corresponding body parts (symmetrically).

-- Segmental.
-Loss of skin color occurs on only one side of your body.
-This type tends to occur at a younger age, progress for a year or two, then stop.
+- Only one side or part of your body.
+This type, called segmental vitiligo, tends to occur at a younger age, progress for a year or two, then stop.

-- Focal.
-Depigmentation is limited to one or a few areas of your body.
+- One or only a few areas of your body.
+This type is called localized (focal) vitiligo.

-The natural course of vitiligo is difficult to predict.
+It's difficult to predict how your disease will progress.
 Sometimes the patches stop forming without treatment.
-In most cases, pigment loss spreads and can eventually involve most of the surface of your skin.
+In most cases, pigment loss spreads and eventually involves most of your skin.
+Rarely, the skin gets its color back.

 When to see a doctor

 See your doctor if areas of your skin, hair or eyes lose coloring.
-Although there's no cure for vitiligo, treatments exist that may help to stop or slow the process of depigmentation and attempt to return some color to your skin.
+Vitiligo has no cure.
+But treatment may help to stop or slow the discoloring process and return some color to your skin.

 - Goldstein BG, et al. Vitiligo. http://www.uptodate.com/home/index.html.
 Accessed Dec.
 9, 2013.

 - Lebwohl MG, et al. Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 4th ed.
 Philadelphia, Pa.: Elsevier, 2014. https://www.clinicalkey.com.
 Accessed Dec.
 9, 2013.